TheJacksonLaboratory/bioimaging-tasks-to-tools/manual_annotation.md

+---
-# Manually annotating regions of interest
+title: "Manually annotating regions of interest"
+---

 Manual annotation of images can be an important image analysis step, for example to indicate regions of interest (ROI) for further analysis or to provide ground-truth for training machine learning (ML) models.
 Examples include marking tumor regions in a histopathology image, indicating cell nuclei in a fluorescence image, or outlining neurons in an electron microscopy image.
 Annotations can include: